New homes for

 Delivers new homes that promote high levels of sustainability

-Supports Elmbridge Council’s plan to protect the greenbelt
+Supports Elmbridge Council’s ambition to protect the greenbelt

 Provides investment into the area around Walton-on-Thames station